TimmHess/UnrealImageCapture/README.md

 # Image Capturing With UnrealEngine4 For Deep Learning

 # A Small Introduction
-UnrealEngine4 is known to be a powerful tool to create virutal worlds as it is a AAA production game engine.
-Generating temproally consistent data, with automatic pixel-wise annotations from complexe scenes, such as traffic szenarios, is a capability worth levraging for machine learning, or more explicitly deep learning, contexts, and has been explored for a series of projects already.
-There are plugins avilable that handle rendering images from UE4 to disk at runtime, such as [UnrealCV](https://unrealcv.org/)  and [AirSim](https://github.com/microsoft/AirSim).
+UnrealEngine4 is known to be a powerful tool to create virtual worlds as it is a AAA production game engine.
+Generating temporally consistent data, with automatic pixel-wise annotations from complex scenes, such as traffic scenarios, is a capability worth leveraging for machine learning, or more explicitly deep learning, contexts, and has been explored for a series of projects already.
+There are plugins available that handle rendering images from UE4 to disk at runtime, such as [UnrealCV](https://unrealcv.org/)  and [AirSim](https://github.com/microsoft/AirSim).

-When I was setting up a scene for my research these plugins were just not yet supporting the latest engine version I wanted/needed to use for various feature reasons, and I was missing a place where knowledge of how to setup a capturing component for rendering images to disk myself was explaind for non graphics-programmers.
-There is but of course a lot of source code available from the projects mentioned earlier and there are a lot of postings scattered across multiple platforms explaining parts of the problem and giving code for possible solutions even though they may be meant for a diffrent issue.\
+When I was setting up a scene for my research these plugins were just not yet supporting the latest engine version I wanted/needed to use for various feature reasons, and I was missing a place where knowledge of how to setup a capturing component for rendering images to disk myself was explains for non graphics-programmers.
+There is but of course a lot of source code available from the projects mentioned earlier and there are a lot of postings scattered across multiple platforms explaining parts of the problem and giving code for possible solutions even though they may be meant for a different issue.\
 [Image of Scene with Segmentation]\
-In this post I want to condens my findings on how to implement a component to capture images to disk from an arbitrary UE4 scene **from scratch** lowering the bar for UE4 beginners.
+In this post I want to condense my findings on how to implement a component to capture images to disk from an arbitrary UE4 scene **from scratch** lowering the bar for UE4 beginners.
 This will include:\
 * Rendering images at high FPS without blocking the UE4 rendering thread
 * Rendering segmentation (or other graphics buffers) at the same time